-- Parcels in the southeastern quadrant of the intersection of Route 50 and Centreville Road (Tax Map 34-4((1))46, 47, 48, and 53A), are developed with low intensity retail uses at an average FAR of .15.
+- 1. Parcels in the southeastern quadrant of the intersection of Route 50 and Centreville Road (Tax Map 34-4((1))46, 47, 48, and 53A), are developed with low intensity retail uses at an average FAR of .15.
 Redevelopment for retail use up to a maximum of .25 FAR may be appropriate if these parcels are consolidated into a single development proposal, access is coordinated and land is dedicated for the planned interchange. - 2.
-Community-serving retail use is planned for most of the land fronting on Route 50 between Walney Road and Elmwood Street (Parcels 34-4((1))49, 50, 50A, 51) at a maximum overall FAR of .25.
+Community-serving retail use is planned for most of the land fronting on Route 50 between Walney Road and Elmwood Street (Parcels 34-4((1)) 49, 50, 50A, 51) at a maximum overall FAR of .25.
+Tax Map 34-4((1))52A is planned for retail use and developed as a bank.
+The parcel is planned to retain its existing intensity of .08 FAR.
 Landscaping should be provided on all perimeters of the site to enhance the visual attractiveness of development. - 3.
 Additional retail or auto-oriented uses are not planned for and are not appropriate along Route 50 or Walney Road in this land unit, except as described above in recommendations #1 and #2 above. - 4.
-The vacant land along the north side of Vernon Street (Parcel 34-4((1))53) is planned for low intensity office or industrial/flex uses up to a maximum FAR of .20.
-Building height should not exceed 35 feet and at least 35 feet of screening should be provided along Vernon Street to provide an appropriate transition to Rockland Village.
-As an option, Parcel 34-3((1))53 may be appropriate for the expansion of existing auto dealerships located along Route 50 if the same conditions cited for office and industrial/flex use are met. - 5.
-Rockland Village is an older residential community that is negatively impacted by aircraft noise, and cut-through traffic, noise and the visual impact from adjacent non-residential development.
-Redevelopment to industrial/flex use at an intensity of .35 FAR is planned if the following conditions are met: - Substantial consolidation is provided in a manner that will provide for the development of unconsolidated parcels in conformance with the planned use and intensity.
-Consolidation of the northern portion of Rockland Village with parcel 34-4((1))53 is desirable;
+Tax Map parcels 34-4((1))52A and 53 are planned for retail use up to a maximum FAR of .20.
+Building height should not exceed 35 feet.
+In addition, 35 feet of screening should be provided on Parcel 53 along Vernon Street to provide an appropriate transition to the residential neighborhood to the south.
+As an option, Parcel 34-3((1))53 may be appropriate for the expansion of existing auto dealerships located along Route 50 if the same conditions cited above are met.